 You Can’t Take An Elephant On the Bus by Patricia Cleveland-Peck

 A hysterically and laugh out loud funny rhyming picture book where a variety of unlikely animals cause complete chaos.
-An ideal addition to your classroom library of books for year one pupils and also a good book to discuss when reading at home.
+An ideal addition to your year 1 classroom library and also a good book to discuss when reading at home.

 Rhyming picture book